drand/website/docs/about/README.md

 In early 2007, the DEDIS team started a collaboration with [DFINITY](https://dfinity.org) on various topics including public randomness.
-Indeed, DFINITY's architecture include the notion of a randomness source that uses the same cryptographic techniques as drand.
+Indeed, DFINITY's architecture included the notion of a randomness source that uses the same cryptographic techniques as drand.
 Additionally, they had implemented an optimized pairing library in C++ for the BN256 curve.
 After integrating this implementation into the DEDIS’ crypto library